Share your contact details with us and we’ll be in touch soon.

 Trade union representatives are entitled to leave for union activities and negotiations, as established in the collective bargaining agreements.

-A pregnant employee is entitled to 16 weeks of paid maternity leave when there is a newborn, with the potential to increase depending on certain circumstances.
-For twins, the term rises to 18 weeks, this rises to 20 weeks for triplets.
+Currently, employees are entitled to 16 weeks of paid maternity leave when there is a newborn, with the potential to increase depending on certain circumstances.
 There is also an additional two-week period for children with disabilities.

 The 16 weeks of maternity leave consists of two periods: